RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 2. SERP - Search Engine Results Page

-This is a form of paid digital advertising in which the advertiser pays a fee every time someone clicks on their ad.
-One of the most common forms of PPC is search engine advertising (i.e. the paid ads you see at the top and bottom of the search engine results page).
-Search engine PPC helps advertisers boost their visibility in relevant online searches and drives high-quality traffic to their websites.
+PPC is a form of paid advertising where you only pay if someone clicks on your ad.
+One of the most common forms of PPC is search engine advertising, where your ad appears at the top or bottom of a search engine results page.

 4. SEM - Search Engine Marketing